Bure5kzam/VRSickness/README.md

 #### Rotation rate : 2
  <img src = "Res/RigRotation_2.gif" width = "300" />
- It is rotated more fastly
+ It is rotated more fast